Udo Voigt

-Udo Manfred Lothar Voigt (/de/; 14 April 1952 – 17 July 2025) was a German politician and Member of the European Parliament (MEP) for the far-right and Neo-Nazi party National Democratic Party of Germany (NPD) between 2014 and 2019.
+Udo Manfred Lothar Voigt (/de/; 14 April 1952 – 17 July 2025) was a German politician and Member of the European Parliament (MEP) for the Neo-Nazi party National Democratic Party of Germany (NPD) now called "Die Heimat" between 2014 and 2019.
 He was a member of the European Parliament Committee on Civil Liberties, Justice and Home Affairs.
 He served as leader of NPD from 1996 to 2011.
-By profession, he was a captain in the German Air Force and had a master's degree in political science from LMU.
+By profession, he was a captain in the German Air Force and had a master's degree in political science from LMU Munich.

 Early life and career

 The son of a former Wehrmacht officer, Voigt was born in Viersen, North Rhine-Westphalia, West Germany.
 After graduating from Gymnasium, he became an airframe mechanic apprentice.
 In 1971, he studied aerospace engineering at the Aachen University of Applied Sciences for two terms, but did not graduate.
 In 1972, he was conscripted by the Bundeswehr.
 Later, he worked in the German Air Force from 1972 to 1984 and graduated as an officer from the Luftwaffe Officer's School.
 He served in Germany and at a NATO facility in Greece.
-Between 1982 and 1987, he studied political science at the Munich School of Political Science and graduated with a master's degree in political science from LMU.
+Between 1982 and 1987, he studied political science at the Munich School of Political Science and graduated with a master's degree in political science from LMU Munich.